OshadhaPathirana/8-Bit-CPU-with-CD40181-ALU-on-PCBs/README.md

 ## Contributing

 Contributions are welcome!
 If you have suggestions for improvements or new features, feel free to fork the repository and submit a pull request.
-Please ensure that your contributions align with the project goals and maintain the educational focus of the project.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.

 ## Acknowledgements